Nepiki/Guides/~Hack~-The-Legend-of-Zelda:-Shadow-of-Night-(NES).md

 _Defeat Thunderbird in the Great Palace without using the Reflect spell_

 Reflect is used to block Thunderbird's fireballs.
-Without it, you must avoid the fireballs entirely and defeat him to obtain this achievement.
+Without it, you will take damage if you touch a fireball under all circumstances.
+Just defeat Thunderbird without casting reflect to obtain this achievement.

 [The Best Defense is a Good Offense [m] demonstration video](https://www.youtube.com/watch?v=k7sjPS68y58)